General Academic Information

 Much time is devoted to assisting each student in selecting a set of courses that fit his/her needs, interests, and that are included in each student’s ICAP.
 Teachers, counselors, parents and the student are involved in this important process.
 Students request courses and the computer will utilize all class periods, all teachers, and available classrooms while placing students in class.
 Once the registration process is completed, schedule changes will be made only for compelling academic reasons: i.e. improper prerequisites, improper level placement, or failure of a course.
 No schedule changes will be made to accommodate a student’s work schedule.
 No schedule changes will be made for a specific class period, a specific teacher or due to friends in a specific class.

 A grade point average is an average of all grades attained in relation to the credit value of each class and the number of classes attempted.
-All classes assigning a numeric grade are figured into the grade point average at semester.
 A “Pass” grade is not included in the G.P.A.

 Higher-level courses can receive more quality points for percentage grades earned.
 This is known as grade weighting.
 The following courses are on a weighted scale: IBDP classes, AP courses, CMC courses.
 Weighting is calculated in the G.P.A as follows: Percentage grades in AP courses are factored by 1.1; IB Diploma classes are weighted at 1.1 (except for Math Studies Yr.
 1 which is un-weighted for one year); CMC courses by 1.05.